 This course focuses on the care of adult patients with common medical/surgical health alterations as well as health promotion and illness/injury prevention.
-The student builds upon nursing concepts needed to deliver safe, individualized care of patients with alterations in selected body systems (blood/lymph; musculoskeletal; neurological; integumentary; reproductive; eye/ear).
+The student builds upon nursing concepts needed to deliver safe, individualized care of patients with alterations in selected body systems (musculoskeletal; neurological; immunology; reproductive; eye/ear).
 Utilizing the nursing process, the student will explore the pathophysiology, pharmacology, intravenous therapy, and nutritional needs of diverse patients.
 Skills lab allows students the opportunity to apply course concepts in caring for patients with selected medical/surgical conditions.